The Combination (film): Production

 The film is based partly on writer George Basha's life experiences of growing up in the suburbs surrounding Guildford and Parramatta.
 Basha wrote the script while recovering from a broken leg he got while playing soccer.
 Basha met David Field in late 2001 after the director sold a second-hand car to a friend of Basha's.
-The two met for lunch and where Basha showed Field his script.
+The two met for lunch where Basha showed Field his script.
 Within two days, Field decided he would direct the film himself.

 Field originally did not want Basha to star in the film, but Basha auditioned for the role of John Morkos and won the part.
 Clare Bowen, who was a student in an acting class Field previously taught, was called by Field to audition for the role of Sydney after he was unable to find the right actress for the part.
 The film also features a group of non-professional actors.
 For the roles of Charlie's high school mates, the producers place an ad in the Parramatta papers.
 Field says "it wasn't about using non-actors, it was about using actors who'd been waiting for the opportunity to act."
 Vaughn White, who plays Scott, was found while mowing lawns for community service.

 The film was made on a A$1.7 million budget and without any government funding.
 After the finance was raised the film began production in early 2008.
 The film was shot in 21 days following a two-week rehearsal period.
 It was shot on a Red One digital film camera in and around Parramatta and Guildford.
 Influenced by the visual style of films in the Revisionist Western genre, the film makes use of the widescreen format, low angles and dramatic lighting to "enhance [the] hero's standing among those less honourable" and allow "dynamic compositions of landscape and character."
 It was edited in Final Cut Pro before being graded in the digital intermediate process.